Trbaa/Running-data-pub/README.md

 - Real-time tracking and prediction
 - Web or mobile interface for live feedback while running
 - Smarter models and personalized predictions

+## Try it yourself

+-Put your gpx files in 'data'
+-Start the program
+-Enjoj :)